 - A more open and friendly attitude in general

-This kind of misadventure can affect your eyes and also your mental health.
+Trying too much too soon can affect your eyes as well as your mental health.

 Many Begin, But Only A Few Succeed.
 Here’s Why

-The mind loves movement.
+The mind hates concentration.

-And that’s exactly what Tratak is all about:
+So, this is what Tratak is all about:

 To make your mind stay focused on a specific object for as long as you wish.

+Now, since the mind knows it cannot hold you back, it plays a trick on you.
 It says, “You want to improve concentration?
 Great!
 Let’s go all out.
 Let’s practice for 1 hour daily.”

 You know why?